clb6/jarvis-api/README.md

 # jarvis-api

-jarvis-api is a RESTful data API that is the core service for jarvis.
-It is used to manage the jarvis resources:
+`jarvis-api` is a REST API that is responsible for managing personal metadata in the form of the resources:

-* Events - Categorized personal occurrences
+* Events - Categorized personal occurrences that are tied to personal information and artifacts
-* Log entries - Reflections on events
+* Log entries - Reflections upon events
 * Tags - Concepts, people, places, things used to label log entries

+This metadata is used to build a richer context for your personal data to help you with retaining and digesting the information and to help store the information for better retrieval.
+Personal data like notes, papers, drafts, reports, emails, photos, videos are each enhanced by tying in additional subjective tidbits relevant to you and your relationship with your piece of data.

+The metadata answers subjective questions like:

+* What were you doing?
+* Where were you?
+* What time of day?
+* Who was involved?
+* How did you feel?
+* How did it impact you?
+* What are your opinions?
+* What are the next steps?

 ## Dependencies